Why, hello, darling sweetie pie! 🙂

 I started the day and followed along as it goes, doing what at the moment seemed the most appropriate.

-But it was somehow manageable until the kids came in my life (and my to-do list exploded by the speed of light).
+But it was somehow manageable until the kids came in my life (and my to-do list exploded in a speed of light).

 So I was forced to make a change that works for me.